 Choose a Brand and Domain Name

-For many, this can be the super hard bit.
+For many, this can be a super hard bit.
 You need a name that stands out from the crowd, that’s simple, and which is easy to remember.

 It’s a good idea to come up with a name that has some relation to the products you’re selling, as this will save you time and money when it comes to eCommerce branding and marketing.
 For example, a name like “My Shoe Shop” is easy to market because we already know what it’s all about.